E-invoicing in UAE

 Q6: I am a small seller.
 Do UAE E-Invoicing rules apply to me?

 Yes.
-If you are VAT-registered and sell to another business or a government entity either B2B or B2G, you must follow the e-invoicing system.
+If you sell to another business or a government entity, either B2B or B2G, you must follow the e-invoicing system.
+For small and medium businesses (revenue less than AED 50M), the deadline to appoint an accredited provider is 31 March 2027 and mandatory implementation starts from 1 July 2027.

 Quick Navigation